sig-gis/Liberia_NSC_ForestMonitoringTraining/06_drone/08_Flight_Photogrammetry.md

 This type of flight is not ideal for surveying or photogrammetry, data is collected completely manually, data collection intervals and sensor angle are determined by the pilot in command.
 However, this type of flight can be useful in complex terrain like urban environments or when infrastructure is a concern.

 ## Ground Sampling Distance (GSD)

 Ground Sampling Distance refers to the amount of ground/surface area that is covered by a single image in a flight measured in cm/pixel.
-Ground sampling distance determines the altitude that the flight will be flown.
-Higher ground sampling distance refers to a high flight altitude and lower image resolution and typically a shorter flight time to cover an area.
+Ground sampling distance determines the altitude that the drone will be flown.
+Higher ground sampling distance refers to a high flight altitude and lower image resolution and typically a shorter flight time.
 Lower ground sampling distance translates to lower flight altitude and higher resolution images but typically increases flight time.
 Depending on the type of terrain being surveyed, different ground sampling distance is recommended, for example forested areas it is recommended to fly a higher ground sampling distance.

 <img align="center" src="../images/drone/GSD.png" hspace="15" vspace="10" width="1000">

 ## Terrain Awareness

 The drone’s ability to follow variations in terrain (go up and down accordingly) to create consistent overlap and ground sampling distance between all images taken in a flight.
 This parameter should be turned on if you are flying in a very hilly area.
 It is very important to know that buildings, trees, towers, and other objects that are ABOVE the ground are NOT considered part of terrain awareness.
-Terrain awareness is based purely on elevation information from Pix4D’s existing maps, and these might not be 100% accurate or precise in your flight AOI.
+Terrain awareness is based purely on elevation information from existing elevation data and these might not be 100% accurate or precise in your flight area.
 Leave plenty of buffer between your drone and the surfaces you are flying over to account for these issues.
-Not all flight planning platforms have terrain awareness capability, and offline maps have to be downloaded in Pix4Dcapture to activate terrain awareness.
+Not all flight planning platforms have terrain awareness capability and offline maps have to be downloaded in DJI Pilot 2 to activate terrain awareness.

 <img align="center" src="../images/drone/terrainawareness.png" hspace="15" vspace="10" width="600">

 ## Overlap

 Overlap refers to the amount of overlap in coverage of each image collected.
 More overlap means longer flight times especially with higher side overlap as more flight lines are added but there is the potential for more tie points between images.

 <img align="center" src="../images/drone/overlap.png" hspace="15" vspace="10" width="1000">